teuben/teunix/docs/astronomy-on-ubuntu.md

 ### Alternative package managers?

+[Package Managers](https://itsfoss.com/package-manager) used to be tied to the Linux Distribution.
-If you come from a Mac, you may like certain packages that are available via **brew**.
+But if you come from a Mac, you may like certain packages that are available via **brew**.
 This is now available on Linux via https://docs.brew.sh/Homebrew-on-Linux

 Another alternative methods to install applications not available through the regular